-Confluent and reticulated papillomatosis (CRP) is a skin disorder which seems to arise due to dysregulation of skin cell turnover.
+Confluent and reticulated papillomatosis (CRP) is a skin disorder that appears to arise due to dysregulation of skin cell turnover.
 The etiology has been studied for several decades.

-Another interesting approach has been to investigate the connection of CRP with endocrine disease.
-Many patients with this disease have had diabetes and/or obesity, both of which involve insulin resistance.
-In support of this idea, much improvement in the metabolic condition has occurred with weight loss and good control of blood glucose levels, and this has led to alleviation of CRP as well.
-Furthermore, worsening of control is associated with poor lesion control as well.
-It is thought that high insulin levels in blood lead to increased binding to insulin-like growth factor 1 and a host of other growth factors, including epidermal growth factor and fibroblast growth factor receptor.
+High insulin levels in the blood lead to increased binding to insulin-like growth factor 1 and a host of other growth factors, including epidermal growth factor and fibroblast growth factor receptor.
 This binding causes proliferation of epidermal cells with decreased rates of apoptosis.
 Polycystic ovarian disease and hyperthyroidism have also been seen in some patients with CRP.
-However, this cannot account for the large number of patients with no metabolic derangement.